-Protein bars are a convenient way to get some extra protein in your diet when you're on the go, but given that there are so many different varieties out there, it's hard to know which one to go for - especially if you have dietary requirements (such as being vegan), allergies or suffer from IBS.
+Enter the protein bar, a convenient way to get some extra protein in your diet when you're on the go.
+But given that there are so many different varieties out there, it's hard to know which one to choose – especially if you have dietary requirements (such as being vegan), have allergies or suffer from IBS.

-She advises not to consume them in place of a nutrient dense meal, but but to treat them as a good option if you’re snacking in the afternoon, or after finishing a workout and are short on time.
-"Many protein bars contain polyols too, a type of sugar alcohol which is used to provide sweetness," Hope adds.
+The expert advises not to consume them in place of a nutrient dense meal, but to treat them as a good option if you’re snacking in the afternoon, or after finishing a workout and are short on time.
+"Many protein bars contain polyols, a type of sugar alcohol which is used to provide sweetness," Hope adds.
 "Polyols can cause gastrointestinal symptoms for those who suffer with IBS and therefore shouldn’t be over-consumed."

 "This bar contains 20g of protein but contains 18g of polyols largely from maltitol which can have laxative effects and stimulate gut symptoms such as bloating and flatulence in IBS suffers," she advises.
 "It also contains 5.1g of saturated fat which should be limited in the diet."